toluntosun21/aes/README.md

 - AES-128, AES-192 and AES-256 implementations in pure python (very slow, but
   works).
   Results have been tested against the NIST standard (http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf)
-- CBC mode for AES with PKCS#7 padding
+- CBC mode for AES with PKCS#7 padding (now also PCBC, CFB, OFB and CTR thanks to @righthandabacus!)
 - `encrypt` and `decrypt` functions for protecting arbitrary data with a password